Federal takeover of Fannie Mae and Freddie Mac: Ongoing status of Fannie and Freddie conservatorship

-The George W. Bush administration was prevented from taking official action due to Senate Bill 190 of the 109 Congress never being allowed a full Senate vote, even though it was passed out of committee on a 13-9 vote along party lines (13 Republicans voted "Yes" and 9 Democrats voted "No"), doing so would have prevented Congress' home ownership goals being realized.
+The George W. Bush administration was prevented from taking official action due to Senate Bill 190 of the 109th Congress never being allowed a full Senate vote, even though it was passed out of committee on a 13-9 vote along party lines (13 Republicans voted "yes" and 9 Democrats voted "no").
+Doing so would have prevented Congress' home ownership goals from being realized.
 On June 16, 2010, it was announced that the two GSEs would have their shares delisted from the NYSE.
 An article from August 2012 in Bloomberg noted that the companies "have drawn $190 billion in aid and paid $46 billion in dividends since being taken over by U.S. regulators in 2008".
 CBS News reported on August 6, 2015, that Fannie Mae alone has paid a total of $142.5 billion in dividends since receiving a bailout of $116 billion in 2008.
 On September 24, 2012, a judge dismissed a class-action lawsuit that contended that Freddie Mac made misleading statements about its exposure to risky loans in the run-up to the company's federal takeover.
 As of 2018, profits from Fannie Mae and Freddie Mac are still being sent to the Treasury Department.

-Shareholders of Fannie Mae and Freddie Mac have challenged the Net Worth Profit taking by the government in part by challenging the structure of the FHFA.
-They argued that the FHFA as established by Congress has a Director that can only be removed "for cause" and not "at will".
+Shareholders of Fannie Mae and Freddie Mac have challenged the net worth profit taking by the government, in part by challenging the structure of the FHFA.
+They argued that the FHFA, as established by Congress, has a director that can only be removed "for cause" and not "at will.".
 The Fifth Circuit Court of Appeals sided with the shareholders both on its initial hearing and in an en banc review.
-Both sides of the case petitioned to the Supreme Court to review case; during this time, the Court ruled in Seila Law LLC v.
-Consumer Financial Protection Bureau, 591 U.S. ___ (2020), that the Consumer Financial Protection Bureau, another Congress-established agency with a Director that could only be removed "for cause" was unconstitutional.
-Subsequently, the Court certified the petition for FHFA case to review its structure as well as if the profit taking decision and other orders should be reversed should the Director position be considered unconstitutional.
+Both sides of the case petitioned the Supreme Court to review the case; during this time, the Court ruled in Seila Law LLC v.
+Consumer Financial Protection Bureau, 591 U.S. ___ (2020), that the Consumer Financial Protection Bureau, another Congress-established agency with a director that could only be removed "for cause," was unconstitutional.
+Subsequently, the Court certified the petition for the FHFA case to review its structure as well as determine if the profit-taking decision and other orders should be reversed should the director position be considered unconstitutional.
 The Court heard oral arguments to this case on December 9, 2020.